milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

 [*The Great Powers and the International System*](https://assets.cambridge.org/97811070/05419/frontmatter/9781107005419_frontmatter.pdf), is just as timeless a read as his second book.
-When I first read it as a masters student back in 2016, it solidified my interest in studying International Relations.
+When I first read it as a master student back in 2016, it solidified my interest in studying International Relations.
 I knew then that I wanted to make a career out of studying big questions in international politics.
-Bear would never know it, but he’s the reason I knew I wanted to get a Ph.D. in political science and pursue an academic career.
+Bear would never know it, but he’s one of the reasons I knew I wanted to get a Ph.D. in political science and pursue an academic career.

 Years later, I’m (thankfully!) an employed academic at Denison University.
 And even more, given its location just outside Columbus, OH,